MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Remove-CsOnlineLisLocation.md

 # Remove-CsOnlineLisLocation

 ## SYNOPSIS
-Use the \`Remove-CsOnlineLisLocation\` cmdlet to remove an existing emergency location from the Location Information Service (LIS.)
-You can only remove locations that have no assigned users.
+Use the Remove-CsOnlineLisLocation cmdlet to remove an existing emergency location from the Location Information Service (LIS.)

+You can only remove locations that have no assigned users or phone numbers.
+You can't remove the default location, you will have to delete the associated civic address which will delete the default location.

 ## SYNTAX
 ```